Originally published 11/16/2018

 Here’s how you do it.

 To start, open the Automations panel and create a rule.
 Automation rules have two parts: WHEN, where you tell the rule when to run and THEN, where you tell the rule what to do.

 We turned on Automation to test silently last week.
 Some makers noticed the little robot appear in their toolbars and started building Automations on their own.
 We asked a couple makers to share what they made:

 Peyton and Jen handle operations for the NY-based media company Cheddar.
 They created this ‘Clip Articles’ doc to help their editorial team assign, draft, edit, and publish the content that goes up on their CMS system.
 It’s become the single source of truth, where anyone can go see the current stage of content, and to understand the workload of each writer and editor.

-(via Slack or email, depending on the recipient’s preference) when articles change ‘hands’ in the editorial process.
+With automations, (via Slack or email, depending on the recipient’s preference) when articles change ‘hands’ in the editorial process.